 In 1966 the Counseling Center earned national certification.
 This meant it could attract highly qualified counseling psychologists to NMU, and that the center offered professionally approved counseling practices.
-Today we continue that high standard by maintaining accreditation by the International Association of Counseling Services.

 In the late sixties the Vietnam War was creating significant emotional turmoil and the counselors saw an increase in severe emotional disorders and mental illnesses.
 Again in 1979, the annual report indicated that political and economic instability was generating a marked increase in the need for emergency counseling on campus.
 Throughout the decades the NMU Counseling and Consultation Services has responded to the changing developmental needs of NMU students, and our mission has consistently been the same.
 We help students cope with and work through their personal problems and developmental tasks in order to facilitate their successful academic achievement.